 Following a spike in outpatient respiratory consultations in early March 2020, general practitioner visits have generally remained below projected levels across South African provinces and age groups until mid-May 2021, reflecting the impact of the lockdown and potential increased usage of telemedicine.
 General practitioner visits peaked in late June/early July 2021 and in late November/December 2021 in all provinces and age groups reflecting the impact of circulation SARS-CoV-2 variants namely Delta and Omicron.
-In recent weeks, respiratory and COVID-19 general practitioner consultations remain high and above projected levels across all provinces and age groups.
+In recent weeks, respiratory and COVID-19 general practitioner consultations remain high and above projected levels in the 0-19 years age groups while for the ≥20 years age groups and all the provinces numbers have been decreasing.